AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

         Top     : Natural with Part_Of => The_Stack;
      end Stack;

-* When package body is present, confirmation in :code:`Refined_State`
+* When package body is present, confirmation in :ada:`Refined_State`

   .. code:: ada